borti4938/n64rgb_project_overview/README.md

 He wrote the code to detect 480i and PAL/NTSC output of the N64 with the CPLD.
 He provides a source code for the XC9572XL, which can be accessed here: [URL to Ikari_01's GitHub repository](https://github.com/mrehkopf/n64rgb)

-Many thanks to Bob and his website contributer for his website [RetroRGB](http://retrorgb.com) and especially in this context here for collecting and sharing all the [RGB information regarding the N64](http://retrorgb.com/n64.html).
+Many thanks to Bob and his website contributors for his website [RetroRGB](http://retrorgb.com) and especially in this context here for collecting and sharing all the [RGB information regarding the N64](http://retrorgb.com/n64.html).

-Thank you very much also to many many other persons, not limited to sftwninja, Xenogears, ArcadeTV, ManCloud, TzorriMahm, marqs85, ...
+Thank you very much also to many, many other persons, not limited to sftwninja, Xenogears, ArcadeTV, ManCloud, TzorriMahm, marqs85, ...